subratamondal1029/techkart/README.md

 ## 🚀 Getting Started

-Please refer to the respective README files inside each folder for detailed instructions on installation, configuration, and running the project:
+Please refer to the respective README files inside each folder for detailed information about the project:

 - [Backend README](./backend/README.md)
 - [Frontend README](./frontend/README.md)